flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 title: Port-Hamiltonian Systems
 ---

-As part of my PhD research, I've been working with modeling and control of systems using the port-Hamiltonian formulation.
-In this page, I will give a little introduction about the subject as well as show the first results obtained using this formulation for the modeling of coupled fluid-structure system.
+As part of my PhD research, I worked with modeling and control of systems using the port-Hamiltonian formulation.
+In this page, I give a little introduction about the subject as well as show the first results obtained using this formulation for the modeling of coupled fluid-structure system.